 - Heat a large Dutch oven or soup pot over medium-high and spray with non-stick spray.

-- Stir in diced chicken breasts, rosemary, thyme and remaining salt and pepper.
+- Stir in diced chicken breasts, rosemary, and remaining salt and pepper.
 Cook, stirring frequently, until chicken is browned.

 - Add chicken broth and fire roasted tomatoes then bring to a boil.